This PDF is the current document as it appeared on Public Inspection on 09/19/2016 at 08:45 am.

 U.S. Customs and Border Protection, Department of Homeland Security.

-Written comments should be received on or before June 9, 2011.
+Written comments should be received on or before October 20, 2016 to be assured of consideration.

 OMB Number: 1651-0106.